The role of multiple images and model priors in measuring $H_0$ from supernova Refsdal in galaxy cluster MACS J1149.5+2223: Grale-based inversions

 \subsection{Method \& input}

 \grale~is a flexible, free-form, adaptive grid lens inversion method, based on a genetic algorithm.
+The code is publicly available, and open source.
 It has been described extensively in previous works \citep{lie06,lie07,moh14,men17}.
 Here, we give a brief summary.
 A \grale~run starts with an initial coarse uniform grid in the lens plane populated with a basis set, such as projected Plummer density spheres {\citep{plu1911}.
 Each grid cell has a single Plummer sphere, with the size matching the cell size.
 Plummer spheres are chosen because they have constant central density, and rapidly, but smoothly falling off density at larger radii.} As the code runs, the denser regions are resolved with a finer grid, with each cell given a Plummer with a proportional width.
 The initial trial solution, as well as all later evolved solutions are evaluated for genetic fitness, and the fit ones are cloned, combined and mutated.
-The final map consists of a superposition of many Plummers, typically several hundred to a couple of thousand, each with its own size and weight, determined by the genetic algorithm. {Note that there is no one-to-one correspondence between Plummer spheres and astrophysical mass concentrations, like cluster-wide dark matter distributions, or individual galaxies.
-Plummer spheres are building blocks of these structures.}
+The final map consists of a superposition of many Plummers, typically several hundred to a couple of thousand, each with its own size and weight, determined by the genetic algorithm.
+Note that there is no one-to-one correspondence between Plummer spheres and astrophysical mass concentrations, like cluster-wide dark matter distributions, or individual galaxies.
+Plummer spheres are building blocks of these structures.
+We note that \grale~does not use any regularization.